lkopacz/a11y-with-lindsey/src/pages/js-a11y/index.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Nitpick: I think it would be great to avoid juxtaposing e.g. “JavaScript” with “accessibility” as if those skillsets were somehow at odds. <a href="https://t.co/8OSjWoP2E1">pic.twitter.com/8OSjWoP2E1</a></p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/1087398276817666048?ref_src=twsrc%5Etfw">January 21, 2019</a></blockquote>

 I’ve never been the type to avoid JavaScript like the plague.
 In fact, that would probably be bad because I write JavaScript every single day for my day job.
 But there seems to be this myth that JavaScript and accessibility are enemies.
-I wanted to accumulate my own list of how vanilla JavaScript when appropriately used, can actually **enhance** accessibility and not harm it.
+I wanted to accumulate my own list of how vanilla JavaScript, when appropriately used, can actually **enhance** accessibility, not harm it.

 ## Menus and Megamenus